-Cost adjustments to Families/Mixed Subsidy limit for Families/Mixed Developments New Construction Metro for Singles 1.16 New Construction Metro for Families/Mixed 1.00 \$273,000 New Construction Metro for Large Families 0.95 New Construction Greater MN for Singles 1.16 New Construction Greater MN for Families/Mixed 1.00 \$217,000 New Construction Greater MN for Large Families 0.95 Rehabilitation Metro for Singles 1.23 Rehabilitation Metro for Families/Mixed 1.00 \$218,000 Rehabilitation Metro for Large Families 0.83 Rehabilitation Greater MN for Singles 1.23 Rehabilitation Greater MN for Families/Mixed 1.00 \$173,000 Rehabilitation Greater MN for Large Families 0.83
+Cost Subsidy limit for

+adjustments to Families/Mixed

+Families/Mixed Developments

+New Construction Metro for Singles 1.16

+New Construction Metro for Families/Mixed 1.00 \$273,000

+New Construction Metro for Large Families 0.95

+New Construction Greater MN for Singles 1.16

+New Construction Greater MN for Families/Mixed 1.00 \$217,000

+New Construction Greater MN for Large Families 0.95

+Rehabilitation Metro for Singles 1.23

+Rehabilitation Metro for Families/Mixed 1.00 \$218,000

+Rehabilitation Metro for Large Families 0.83

+Rehabilitation Greater MN for Singles 1.23

+Rehabilitation Greater MN for Families/Mixed 1.00 \$173,000

+Rehabilitation Greater MN for Large Families 0.83

-- "Metro" applies to the seven-county Twin Cities metro area, while "Greater MN" applies to the other 80 counties. - "Singles" applies to developments where the share of efficiencies and 1 bedroom units is 75% or greater. - "Large Families" applies to developments where the share of units with 3 or more bedrooms is 50% or greater. - "Families/Mixed" applies to all other developments. - "New Construction" includes regular new construction, adaptive reuse/conversion to residential housing, and projects that mix new construction and rehabilitation if the new construction gross square footage is greater than the rehabilitation square footage.
+"Singles" applies to developments where the share of efficiencies and 1 bedroom units is 75% or greater.

+"Large Families" applies to developments where the share of units with 3 or more bedrooms is 50% or greater.

+"Families/Mixed" applies to all other developments.

+"New Construction" includes regular new construction, adaptive reuse/conversion to residential housing, and projects that mix new construction and rehabilitation if the new construction gross square footage is greater than the rehabilitation square footage.